People cross country skiing with running dogs.

 Local Impacts

-In addition to the destruction of the ecosystems immediately within the 8 square mile mining area and supporting facilities, there is the potential for impacts to the surrounding areas.
-According to PacRim's permit applications the Chuitna Mine would discharge an average of over 7 million gallons of mine runoff per day into several tributaries of the Chuitna River.
+In addition to the destruction of the ecosystems immediately within the 8 square mile mining area and supporting facilities, there is the potential for impacts to the surrounding areas and their subsistence lifestyles.
+According to PacRim’s permit applications the Chuitna Mine would discharge an average of over 7 million gallons of mine runoff per day into several tributaries of the Chuitna River.
 This waste water will contain a number of pollutants, including organic carbon, assorted suspended solids, ammonia, nitrates, oil and grease, and metals including aluminum, iron, and manganese.

 In an effort to keep pollutants and sediment out of downstream waters, mine runoff will be routed through settling ponds.
 Water warmed in these ponds could reach temperatures too high to support salmon in downstream waterways.
 Additional impacts to salmon in the Chuitna and its tributaries could come from the large changes to the hydrological balance of the river, and from any escaped pollutants.